Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 - 0.20mm layer height
 - All componets should be printed with tabs facing up
 - Supports must be used to print the back box
-- Pause the print when the magnet column walls are finished but before the top chamfer (should be layer 70)
+- Pause the print when the magnet column walls are finished but before the top chamfer (should be around layer 39)
   - Once paused, install the magnets in the correct orientation so the bottom bezel will fasten properly and resume the print

 ## Using the Mount